Esko Juhani Kaarakka Biography

 Biography

 Esko Kaarakka joined the Young Graphic Artists group when their exhibitions began touring around Finland.
-The group was established by a few Finnish printmakers in 1954, and the first joint exhibition was held in the same year in May.
+The group was established by a few Finnish printmakers in 1954, and the first joint exhibition was held in May of the same year.
 During the next two years, the group managed to show in at least 12 locations.
 It was well received everywhere it travelled.
 Graphics started to become popular in Finland as a unique and economically advantageous form of art and Kaarakka continued to work in printmaking.

 Esko Juhani Kaarakka died in Helsinki on October 28, 1970